“Nobody Died At Sandy Hook”

 This is the image Kollerstrom is referring to:

-The absence of bodies at this triage area has been addressed repeatedly, so let’s skip that and focus on the equally absurd claim that this isn’t Sandy Hook Elementary School.
+The absence of bodies at this particular triage site has been explained ad nauseam, so let’s focus on the equally absurd claim that this isn’t Sandy Hook Elementary.

 “The Sandy Hook Elementary School was in an up-market area of Connecticut, shown by the large majority of its children being from Jewish families.
 It would have had high-security equipment including CCTV cameras.
 We have as yet not been shown images from the time of the crime (curiously vague, but said to have been three minutes around 9:45 on 14 December).” pg.
 210